BeamMW/beam-docs/source/rtd_pages/user_mining_beam.rst

 1. Run Beam Desktop Wallet with the same seed phrase using built in node.

-2. Run either CLI or Desktop wallet and connect it to *Your* node which was started with your owner key parameter (via --key_owner flag).
+2. Run either CLI or Desktop wallet and connect it to *Your* node which was started with your owner key parameter (via --owner_key flag).
 It could be the same node as the miner, or another node - as long as it has your owner key

 .. warning:: You will NOT be able to see your mining rewards if you connect to a node which does not know your owner key.